CsabaDu/CsabaDu.DynamicTestData/README.md

 `CsabaDu.DynamicTestData` provides strongly typed data types and easy-to-use methods to help creating general-purpose or specific test data dynamically, with literal test case descriptions to populate in Visual Studio Test Explorer.

-It consists of easy-to-use `record` types to initialize, store and proceed parameters to suit for dynamic data-driven tests as enumerable data sources, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create of specific object arrays.
+It consists of easy-to-use `record` types to initialize, store and proceed parameters to suit for dynamic data-driven tests as enumerable data sources, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create specific object arrays of these.
 It supports to use them in test data source enumerations of its derived data source classes.

 <a href="#top" class="top-link">↑ Back to top</a>